Multiple Sclerosis Centers of Excellence

 - How much does it cost?

-CAM safety is as important as CAM expected effect.
-Unlike FDA approved drugs, many complementary and alternative therapies have little or no rigorous scientific study or randomized, placebo controlled clinical trials (RCT).
-RCT is considered the “gold standard” of scientific testing.
-There are randomized clinical trials of CAM in MS. A holistic approach to MS symptom and disease management demands a discussion of CAM.
-CAM therapies with potential for impacting MS disease, helping with symptoms and improving quality of life has a place in MS care.
+CAM safety is as important as the expected effect.
+Unlike FDA approved drugs, many complementary and alternative therapies have little or no rigorous scientific study or randomized, placebo controlled clinical trials.
+These types of clinical trials are considered the “gold standard” of scientific testing.
+A holistic approach to MS symptom and disease management involves FDA approved medications and rehabilitative strategies along with the use of quality alternative therapies.